Logo

 Shoulder season in Nashville is far from quiet:

-- • The Country Music Hall of Fame — a genuine world-class music museum
+• The Country Music Hall of Fame — genuinely world-class museum, far more interesting than non-fans expect

 What to Do in Nashville in Shoulder Season

-The Country Music Hall of Fame — a genuine world-class music museum
+The Country Music Hall of Fame — genuinely world-class museum, far more interesting than non-fans expect

-The Parthenon in Centennial Park — a full-size replica of the Athens original
+The Parthenon in Centennial Park — a full-scale replica of the Athens Parthenon, bizarre and magnificent

 Month-by-Month Breakdown for Nashville